AustinCodingAcademy/summer-gitbook/README.md

 ```

 ### 4. Adding Some Texture
-If we were just building a VR Ball Pit, solid color spheres would be perfect.
-But
+If we were just building a VR [Ball Pit](https://www.google.com/search?tbm=isch&q=ball%20pit&tbs=imgo:1),
+solid color spheres would be perfect.
+But you'll probably want to add some texture
-you probably want to add some texture, or at the least an image, to add some flair.
+at some point, or at the least an image, to add some flair.

 First, we add an `<a-assets></a-assets>` element to our `scene`.
 Then inside,
 we can link to an image and give it an `id`